Risk management and internal control

 Enento has no specific internal audit organisation.
 This has been taken into consideration in the content and extent of the annual audit plan.
 The Audit Committee of the Board shall, according to its working order, evaluate on a yearly

 basis whether such function should be established.
 The Audit Committee may use either internal or external resources to carry out specific internal audit assignments.
-The Group Finance of the Company monitors adherence of the approval
+The Group Finance of the Company monitors adherence of the approval limits as defined in the Delegation of Authority guidelines.

 Investor relations pages are avaliable in both, Finnish and English.